 Biodynamics & Organic Farming

 Organic farming feeds the vines and controls diseases without the use of synthetic insecticides, fungicides and fertilizers.
 Biodynamic farming is an approach that sees the vineyard as its own self-sustaining ecological entity and aims to work with the energies that create and maintain life.
 In the vineyard, this means treating the soil as a living organism and working to bring the grapevine and the soil in balance.
 Biodynamic farming uses the earth’s natural cycles and natural preparations to increase microbial life and nutrients in the soil and to produce balance between the soil and the vines.
 We strive to create a diversified balanced ecosystem that generates health and fertility from the vineyard itself.
 Healthy vines mean less need for outside substances to control diseases and promote growth.
 By being present in the vineyard, we are able to anticipate and prevent issues.
-We also get help from our friends from the animal realm.
-Our chicken feed on bugs, our sheep eat the lower vine leaves to expose the grapes to the ripening sun and using horses instead of tractors whenever we can, helps avoid soil compaction.
+We also get help from our friends from the animal realm, chickens feed on bugs, our sheep eat the lower vine leaves to expose the grapes to the ripening sun.

 The architecture of our winery was carefully conceived to be environmentally-friendly.
 Our 6-level design allows us to use gravity as much as possible to gently move the wine as is processed, from pressing to cellaring.
 Our Chardonnay and our reds are aged in underground barrel cellars covered by 6 to 8 feet of earth, which keeps the ambient temperature between 10 and 16 degrees Celsius, with a natural humidity of approximately 85%.
 This relatively stable temperature and high humidity allows our wines to age gracefully with a minimum amount of evaporation.
 Our modern geo-thermal energy system has reduced our use of traditional forms of energy by 80%.
 We also have a wetland bio-filter which allows us to re-use of all our sanitary and winery process water.